culvertsoft/mgen/README.md

 ### Installing the C++ runtime libraries

+The C++ runtime libraries are 100% header only, so there is no installation required.
+Right now we're not packaging them, so the easiest way to try them out at this point is to clone this git repository and browse to the cpplib/src/main/ folder where you will find it.
+Just add this folder to your build's include paths.

 ### Installing the JavaScript runtime libraries

+- Work in progress -

 ### Installing the Visual Designer

+The Visual Designer is just an executable java JAR file.
+Check the [downloads section](#download-links) to try out the latest version.
+[Here](http://snapshot.culvertsoft.se/mgen-SNAPSHOT/mgen-visualdesigner/mgen-visualdesigner-assembly-SNAPSHOT.jar) a direct link for convenience.

+Just place and rename the jar file where you like.
+It should be possible to launch by double clicking if you have a Java JRE correctly installed.

 ## Under the Hood